Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## Mod Notes

-**CAT UI and Health Bars**: CAT UI is the standard for this Collection and comes with Health Bars turned on.
-There is no way to cut the Health Bars out without causing the whole CAT UI to error.
-So, if you don't like seeing Health Bars, and/or don't like the CAT UI mod, disable/remove the CAT UI Mod and use the AGF HUD instead.
-I have confirmed the AGF HUD is compatible with this ModList.
-Additionally, the AGF HUD has an add-on for health bars if you like theirs.

----

-**"Tool Time"** mod: DO NOT ENABLE/DISABLE THIS MOD IN AN EXISTING SAVE OR IT WILL BREAK YOUR GAME!!!
-This mod makes tools viable weapons...
-Ever wished axes and tool-hammers actually did real damage?
-Well, here you go.

 ---

 **Vehicle Cruise Control**: When mounted in/on a vehicle, cycle the Q-key on the keyboard to switch from Slow, Sprint, and Off.